ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Team Members are encouraged to office within a co-working space to expose the BitShares platform therein and form collaboration opportunities.
 A stipend of $350 monthly is offered for full time equivalent (FTE) effort.

-The FTE Core Team will meet prior to each of the scheduled DevCon events for team building and in person collaboration, presentation preparation.
+The FTE Core Team will meet prior to each of the scheduled DevCon events for team building, in person collaboration and presentation preparation.
 The Core Team will participate in conference events in constructive ways.
-A budget for Conference events is provided in Table 4. below.
+A budget for Conference participation is provided in Table 4. below.

 * Table 3.
 Collaboration Tools (Monthly)